OpenTranslationBible/open-bible/en-GB/18.Job/md/job-10.md

 ## Job 10:1

-> “My soul loathes my life;
+> “In grief I loathe my life;
-> I will express my complaint freely;
+> so I will express my complaint freely;
-> I will speak in the bitterness of my soul.
+> and I will speak in the bitterness of my soul.

 ## Job 10:2